spatialos/csharp-worker-template/README.md

 * `Improbable.Stdlib.ComponentCollection` is a thread-safe view of the worker's checked out entity components.
 * `Improbable.Stdlib.WorkerConnection` is a thread-safe wrapper around the low-level SpatialOS `Connection` object.
 It enables the use of `async/await` constructs when sending SpatialOS command requests.
 * `Improbable.Stdlib.OpList` is a wrapper around the low-level SpatialOS `OpList`.
-It enables the construction of LINQ queries, and include op-specific helpers like `OfOpType<>` and `OfComponent`.
+It enables the construction of LINQ queries, and includes op-specific helpers like `OfOpType<>` and `OfComponent`.

 ## Machine setup